nrsolo/multall-open-gui/README.md

 - Windows Subsystem for Linux (WSL) 2 (!)Required
 - Intel Fortran Compiler suite

-Linux Requirements:
+Linux/macOS Requirements:

-- Use pyinstaller to compile a Linux executable or contact Navin Solomon.
+- Use pyinstaller to compile a Linux/macOS executable or contact me.
 - gfortran

 ===========================================================================